JustAGhosT/phoenixvc-idea-generator/docs/migration/components/statcard.md

 ## Current Implementation

-Currently, the StatCard component has an inconsistent implementation:
+Previously, the StatCard component had an inconsistent implementation:

 1. **Dashboard StatCard** (`components/dashboard/StatCard.tsx`)
    - Used to display statistics on the dashboard
-   - Has a basic interface with title, value, and description
+   - Had a basic interface with title, value, and description
-   - The implementation doesn't include an icon prop, but it's being passed in the dashboard page
+   - The implementation didn't include an icon prop, but it was being passed in the dashboard page
    - No support for trend indicators
    - Fixed styling with limited customization
    - No loading state or animation

 2. **Analytics StatCard** (`components/analytics/stat-box.tsx`)
    - Similar functionality but different naming and props
-   - Includes support for icons and color variants
+   - Included support for icons and color variants
    - Used in analytics pages
    - Different styling approach